shazraz/Traffic-Sign-Classifier/README.md

 [image10]: ./graphics/conv1.png "Conv1 Feature Maps"
 [image11]: ./graphics/conv2.png "Conv2 Feature Maps"

----
 ## **1. Introduction**

+This project explores the use of deep learning to perform Traffic Sign Classification using the [German Traffic Sign Recognition Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+The dataset is first explored to visualize the training images and appropriate pre-processing and augmentation techniques are applied to balance the data.
+A LeNet-5 architecture is then implemented in TensorFlow and trained using the augmented training data.
+Finally, the model is evalued against some additional traffic sign images sources from the internet.
+This project was completed as part of Udacity's Self Driving Car Nanodegree Program.

 This repo consists of:

-1. The IPython notebook containing the project code: [Traffic_Sign_Classifier](https://github.com/shazraz/P2-TrafficSignClassifier/blob/master/Traffic_Sign_Classifier.ipynb)
+1. A [jupyter notebook](https://github.com/shazraz/P2-TrafficSignClassifier/blob/master/Traffic_Sign_Classifier.ipynb) containing the  code
-1. The trained and saved model: [LeNet5](https://github.com/shazraz/Traffic-Sign-Classifier/tree/master/model)
+1. The trained and saved [model](https://github.com/shazraz/Traffic-Sign-Classifier/tree/master/model)
-1. A set of publicly available test images downloaded from the internet used to test the model: [Test Images](https://github.com/shazraz/P2-TrafficSignClassifier/tree/master/Images)
+1. A set of publicly available [test images](https://github.com/shazraz/P2-TrafficSignClassifier/tree/master/Images) downloaded from the internet used to test the model

-## **2. Data Set Visualizations**
+## **2. Dataset Exploration**

 ### 2.1 Data Set Summary

-I used the numpy library to calculate summary statistics of the traffic signs data set:
+The dataset provided by Udacity is a processed version of the original German Traffic Sign dataset already split into a training, validation and testing set with the following characteristics:

+* Traffic sign image shape: (32,32,3)
+* Number of classes: 43
-* The size of training set is 34799 images
+* Training set size: 34799 images
-* The size of the validation set is 4410
+* Validation set size: 4410
-* The size of test set is 12630
+* Test set size: 12630
-* The shape of a traffic sign image is (32,32,3)
-* The number of unique classes/labels in the data set is 43

-### 2.2 Exploratory Visualization of the dataset
+### 2.2 Dataset Visualization

-Here is an exploratory visualization of the data set.
 The histogram below shows the relative distribution of each of the three data splits (training, validation & test) for each of the 43 labels in the data.
 A number of the labels aren't adequately represented and training a model on this dataset without any augmentation will result in a model biased towards the over-represented labels.

 ![alt text][image1]

-In addtion, let's take a look at some of the images in the dataset.
+In addition, let's take a look at some of the images in the dataset.
 The following image shows a plot of 10 sequential images starting randomly somewhere in the training data set.
 The images are from Label 31 - Wild Animals Crossing and appear to be poorly illuminated in some instances and some pre-processing will be required to produce better results when training the model.

 ![alt text][image2]